fgamador/lifetimekata/exercises/09_further_reading/README.md

 You can read more about it in [the Rustonomicon (subtyping)](https://doc.rust-lang.org/nomicon/subtyping.html).

-## Brain Teaser 1: Why doesn't this program work:
+## Brain teaser: Why doesn't this program work?

 If you're interested in working through a really difficult exercise to test your understanding of lifetimes and generics, the following exercise may be interesting.